Last updated on

 Oh boy, here we go again.
 We’ll try and keep this review of The Rise of Skywalker spoiler-free, but enter at your own risk.

 Star Wars is in absolute tatters.
-Disney’s tenure has felt like a game of internal chicken, eyeing up Lucas’ disastrous prequel trilogy and egging themselves on to balls things up even more.
+Disney’s tenure has felt like a game of internal chicken; as if they were eyeing up Lucas’ disastrous prequel trilogy and egging themselves on to balls things up even more.
 There’s been a bevvy of aborted standalone films, a trilogy that totally lacked for a unifying vision (despite the first two parts both being plenty entertaining), and a fanbase that’s never been more divided on what constitutes Star Wars. $4 billion well spent, huh?

 The fact that The Age of Disney spawned the franchise’s new highpoint in Rian Johnson’s incendiary and inquisitive middle episode The Last Jedi is as much to its credit as it is to its detriment.
 Only in the cold unfeeling paw of entertainment’s most cynical mouse could such a thorough deconstruction take root.
 The fact that Episode IX: The Rise of Skywalker sees Star Wars bounce back to mindlessly jerking off the hardcore fanbase emphasises how spineless this whole endeavour has been.